yasiryagi/helpdesk/roles/content-creators/README.md

 And follow the instructions.

 ### Upload a Video
-Each member can, by default, create 100 videos across their channels.
+Each member can, by default, upload a maximum of 100 videos across their channels.
 If you "need" more, you can ask the `Curator Lead`.
 To create one:
 ```
 $ joystream-cli media:uploadVideo /path/to/your/videoFile.ext